 The brain is locked in total darkness, of course, children, says the voice.
 It floats in a clear liquid inside the skull, never in the light.
 And yet the world it constructs in the mind is full of light.
 It brims with color and movement.
 So how, children, does the brain, which lives without a spark of light, build for us a world full of light?

 War-themed books usually left me emotionally wrecked, but it’s not the same case with this book.
 It didn’t make me cry, but I am deeply moved by how the characters showed kindness toward each other, even in unlikely times and situations.
 I found more spark in the minor characters like Frederick and Madame Manec than in characters with bigger roles, but I love Werner Pfennig with all my heart, and wished that somehow, he could be spared of premature death.
 I am a little irritated when the characters “sees” or “hears”, as if they were relentlessly reminded of the past, whether it was in their near or distant past.
 Maybe if this happened only to several characters and not almost all of them, I would not be as annoyed.
 However, I love the way the author wove together the little stories of each characters into one epic and exquisitely written tale of courage and humanity.
-I give four stars for this book.
+Five stars for this book.